bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 Creating a standalone HTML file
 -------------------------------

-All examples so far have used the :func:`~bokeh.io.output_file` function to save your visualization to an HTML file.
+All examples so far have used the |show| function to save your visualization to an HTML file.
 This HTML file contains all the necessary information to display your plot.

+To customize the file Bokeh creates for your visualization, import and call the
-``output_file()`` accepts various arguments.
+|output_file| function. ``output_file()`` accepts various file-related
+arguments.
 For example:

-* ``filename``: the filename for the HTML file
+* ``filename``: the filename for the HTML file.
+If you don't supply a file name, Bokeh will use the file name of your python file as a filename for the HTML file it creates.
 * ``title``: the title for you document (to be used in the HTML's ``<title>`` tag)